services

 Interpersonal/relational therapy assumes that clients benefit from examining emotional and relational patterns as they play out in the therapy room.
 Exploring emotions as they occur in the moment fosters acceptance and compassion for oneself.
 Therapy serves as a corrective emotional experience and a safe place for receiving feedback and practicing new behaviors.

 After the initial consultation appointment, I typically begin meeting with clients for weekly, 50-minute therapy sessions.
 I find that a weekly cadence helps build rapport, establish momentum, and facilitate early treatment gains.
 Some people benefit from meeting weekly for the entirety of treatment.
-For others — if appropriate to the nature of the presenting problems and goals — it might make sense to eventually decrease the frequency of therapy (most often to every other week).
+For others — if appropriate to the nature of the presenting problems and goals — it makes sense to eventually decrease the frequency of therapy.

 The length of treatment varies widely depending on the concerns that clients are facing.
 If the problem is recent, relatively specific, or limited in its impact, progress often occurs relatively quickly and treatment might conclude within a matter of months.
 If problems are long-standing or complex, then it is likely that treatment will span a year or more.
 Of course, as with every aspect of therapy, the length of treatment is a collaborative decision.